ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/102-respond-to-sensor.md

 In this lab you learned the following concepts:

-1. Creating a Node.js application using Johnny-Five.
+1. Using Johnny-Five abstractions for sensors and actuators.
-2. Working with digital output.
+2. Responsing to sensor events using the `sensor.on('eventType')` pattern.
-3. Running the application on a device.
+3. Using data collected from input sensros to control output actuators.

-{% include edison/nextlab title='Responding to Input' url='../responding-to-input/' %}
+{% include edison/nextlab title='Building the Thingy 4 Edison' url='../thingy/' %}